gouravTheDev/S3-UPLOAD-FETCH-PHP/README.md

 # S3-UPLOAD-FETCH-PHP
-# Simplest way to upload files to Amazon S3 and fetch the files from the bucket using PHP .
+# Simplest way to upload files to Amazon S3 and fetch the files from the bucket using Core PHP .

 The S3.php file is taken from https://github.com/tpyo/amazon-s3-php-class .